--- Employees who are part-time.
-A part-time employee is someone who works, or is expected to work, less than 32 hours a week.
+- -- Employees who are not eligible to receive medical benefits under our group medical plan. - -- Employees who are part-time.
+A part-time employee is someone who works, or is expected to work, less than 24 hours a week. - -- Employees who are members of the Limited Liability Company.